coollog/theboola2/wp-content/plugins/nextgen-facebook/readme.txt

 		* Wistia Videos
 		* Youtube Videos and Playlists

-**Looking for the Pro version?** You can [purchase Pro license(s) here](http://surniaulula.com/extend/plugins/nextgen-facebook/) to update the Free version quickly and easily.

 = 3rd Party Integration =

-Aside from the additional support for Twitter Cards, the main difference between the Free and Pro versions is the integration of 3rd party plugins and services.
+Aside from the additional support for Twitter Cards, the main difference between the NGFB Free and Pro versions is the integration of 3rd party plugins and services.

 **Images and Videos**